-- (i) For each year of the contract, \$1,750 base allowance, plus an additional \$1,000 if active participation in a conference is involved. - (ii) Active conference participation means presenting a paper, presenting a poster session, moderating a session, active involvement in the administration of the conference, and other such activities. - (iii) Faculty members may carry forward for one year any unused portion of the base allowance from the year preceding.
+- (a) For each year of the contract, \$1,900.00 base allowance, plus an additional \$1,200.00 if active participation in a conference is involved.
+Base allowance will be prorated for any partial terms. - (b) Active conference participation means presenting a paper, presenting a poster session, moderating a session, active involvement in the administration of the conference, supervising any student and/or highly qualified professional (HQP) giving a presentation, and other such activities. - (c) Faculty members may carry forward for one year any unused portion of the base allowance from the year preceding.

-35:14 Pension Plan: Defined Benefits
+35:09 Pension Plan: Defined Benefits

 The Pension Plan for Employees of Algoma University of Sault Ste.
-Marie dated July 1, 1975, and amended by Board Resolutions of June 25, 1982, and June 30, 1988, shall be continued by the University for all current plan members.
+Marie dated July 1, 1975, and amended by Employer Resolutions passed thereafter shall be continued by the University for all current plan members.
 AU agrees to continue to make any necessary Pension Contribution shortfall payments.